-- If the owner is insolvent, a perfected lien will prevail in insolvency procedures at state law, such as an assignment for the benefit of creditors.
-55 - If a bankruptcy petition is filed by or against the owner after a construction lien has attached, the lien will prevail against the trustee in bankruptcy.
+- Commencing a lien foreclosure action is not an act to "perfect" the lien and consequently the automatic stay applies.
+55 - Because the owner can generally transfer only those rights that he has in property, any lien that encumbers the owner's interest will be valid against a transferee of the owner's interest, whether by purchase, levy or otherwise.56 - If the owner is insolvent, a perfected lien will prevail in insolvency procedures at state law, such as an assignment for the benefit of creditors.
+57 - If a bankruptcy petition is filed by or against the owner after a construction lien has attached, the lien will prevail against the trustee in bankruptcy.
 The trustee may not treat a perfected construction lien as a voidable preference under section 547 of the Bankruptcy Code.
-56 - The question to determine, in the bankruptcy context, is when the lien became effective as against a hypothetical bona fide purchaser of the property.
+58 - The question to determine, in the bankruptcy context, is when the lien became effective as against a hypothetical bona fide purchaser of the property.
 If that occurs before the bankruptcy petition, the lien is valid as against the trustee.
 As explained above, in Washington a construction lien becomes effective when it attaches (generally upon the commencement of work at the property), provided that subsequent actions are taken to give timely notice and to commence timely foreclosure proceedings.